 Today, past gains won by working-class struggles are being taken away.
 Wages are being forced down, and many workers are forced to compete even more for the minimum-wage, hardest and dirtiest jobs.
 In the U.S., the primary target continues to be the Black workers.

-Racially-dictated unemployment, when it becomes long-term and chronic, serves as a spawning ground for lumpenproletarians.
-Their predatory conduct mirrors the rapaciousness of the capitalism that bred them.
-Racism segregates poverty-stricken Black workers, employed and unemployed, and forces them to live side by side with their predators, the lumpen elements.
+Racially-dictated unemployment, when it becomes long-term and chronic, drives the growth of the lumpen proletariat.
+Their predatory conduct mirrors the rapaciousness of the capitalist system that created them.
+Racism segregates poverty-stricken Black workers, employed and unemployed, and gives them no choice but to live side by side with criminal elements who prey on them.
 This miserable social situation is created by racist capitalism itself, not by personal choice.

 The anti-youth aspect of Cosby’s attack is virulent.
 He dwells on their lack of education and blames them and their parents.
-Never mind the decrepit and underfunded schools.
+Never mind the decrepit and underfunded state of public schools.
 Youth are characteristically rebellious, and given the huge barriers they face in the United States, Black youth are often particularly angry.
 Many plunge into escapist dreams of achieving celebrity, instead of the effort necessary to achieve the (highly improbable) long-term rewards that genteel society pretends are realistic.
-The rich -- like Cosby -- deliberately ignore the life and aspirations of youth in the ghettos.
+The rich – like Cosby – deliberately ignore the life and aspirations of youth in the ghettos.
 Very few Black people will be allowed to rise to the top and live the “American Dream.”

 On top of that, the schools are disciplining agencies, meting out more penalties and threats in an already threatening world.
 Much of what they teach is obedience and propaganda for the system.
 Many white kids play the game because they see reasonable job rewards for regurgitating the lessons.
 Not so for huge numbers of Black youth (and increasing numbers of whites as well), who are doomed to unemployment, marginal work or life in the army as cannon fodder.
 No wonder that more Black (and Latino) youth tend to be rebellious, suspicious and alienated from the start.

-Proletarian revolutionists do not patronize working-class youth.
+Revolutionary socialists do not patronize working-class youth.
 When we see anti-social or criminal conduct by people who are racially or nationally oppressed, we readily acknowledge the fact and point out its dangers, just as we do with the rest of the working class.
 But we blame anti-social criminals for their rotten acts.
 We don’t smear the innocent by lumping them together with the guilty.
-We also point to the true cause -- racist capitalism.
+We also point to the true cause – racist capitalism.
 Only a racist or a fool fails to note the deeper social causes.
 Cosby is no fool.